 To the wider world, scientific peer review has long been a subject of mystery, rumor and confabulation.

 Transparency, after all, is the enemy of science.
-In an effort to minimize public knowledge, the science community has always declined to say when and where peer review takes place (let alone how).
-Indeed, the quality of some recent studies has led observers to question whether it occurs at all.
+In an effort to minimize public knowledge, the science community has never even told us where peer review takes place.
+(Indeed, the quality of some recent studies has led observers to question whether it occurs at all.)

 Until this morning, when Dr Schmidt let the cat out of the bag.